electron/electron/docs/development/releasing.md

 Activating .npmrc "electron"
 ```

-The Electron account's credentials are stored in LastPass under the entry
+The Electron account's credentials are kept by GitHub.
 "Electron - NPM" for the URL "https://www.npmjs.com/login".
 ```sh
 $ npm login